The name Valencia applies to the autonomous, Spanish

 Region in the Levant

-, one of the three provinces of this region (besides Alicante and Castellón de la Plana), for the capital (third largest city of Spain) of the province of Valencia as well as for a DO area in the central east of the Iberian peninsula.
-The port city of Valencia was already in Roman times an important transhipment point for wine.
-The Roman poet Juvenal (1st century) calls in his satires a wine from Sagunto.
-Likewise, the scholar mentions Arnaldus de Villanova
+, one of the three provinces of this region (next to Alicante and Castellón de la Plana), for the capital (third largest city in Spain) of the province of Valencia and also for a DO area in the central east of the Iberian Peninsula.
+The port city of Valencia was already an important transshipment point for wine in Roman times.
+The Roman poet Juvenal (1st century) names a Sagunto wine in his satires.
+The scholar also mentions Arnaldus de Villanova

-The huge DO area covers 19,500 hectares of vineyards on mainly calcareous soils in almost 70 municipalities.
-It is subdivided into the subzones Alto Turia
+The huge DO area covers 19,500 hectares of vineyards on mainly calcareous soils in almost 70 communities.
+It is divided into the subzones Alto Turia

 with the highest areas at around 800 meters, Clariano